 Responder instructor.
 Sam has BA in Linguistics and a Masters in Acupuncture and Oriental Medicine (MSAOM), and is currently (2023) working on obtaining his acupuncture license in New Mexico.
 He also holds a black belt in Brazilian Jiu Jitsu under Jamie Miller (Renzo Gracie San Antonio).

 Sam’s primary goal for the school has become the creation of an integrative medical model that embraces western herbalism, advanced botanical medicine-making, vitalism and western emergency & functional medicine.
 However, beyond medicine, he has strived to create curriculum that also focuses on off-grid environments (e.g. austere medicine) where herbalism is possibly the only truly sustainable medicine.

 Sam has created over 1000 hours of instruction for Herbal Medics Academy and The Human Path.
 These programs include clinical and austere herbal medicine, advanced medicine making, off-grid engineering, self-defense, functional fitness, wilderness survival, medical reconnaissance.
 Clinically, Sam has worked with thousands of patients in both urban and remote, post-disaster and under-served areas.

-Suchil is the Program Director for The Human Path as well as the Director for the non-profit organization Herbal Medics.
+Suchil is the Director for The Human Path as well as Herbal Medics Academy.
 She brings a diverse background to the Provider program at the school, with a strong history of preserving and canning foods, a love of wildcrafting and a mission to take the school into more sustainable and off-grid directions whenever possible.